working-group-two/wgtwo.com/website/src/pages/working-group-two-and-mitsui-knowledge-industry-co-ltd-mki-have-agreed-on-a-partnership-to-develop-private-networks-business.md

 - MKI will provide WG2’s Mobile Core SaaS as part of its offering as well as reselling it to other integrators to create a larger ecosystem
 - MKI has radio network knowledge, and WG2 provides Mobile Core as a service (SaaS) that radically improves the cost model.
 With this partnership, both parties will combine those strengths and lift the Private NWs business to the next level.

 > “Together with MKI, we make the journey of launching feature-rich private networks simple and affordable.
-MKI’s strong local presence and Working Group Two’s ability to distill complex core networks into simple-to-use APIs allow customers to launch full-service mobile networks at a small scale – with market-leading affordability,” said Erlend Prestgard, CEO and Co-Founder of Working Group Two.
+MKI’s strong local presence and WG2’s ability to distill complex core networks into simple-to-use APIs allow customers to launch full-service mobile networks at a small scale – with market-leading affordability,” said Erlend Prestgard, CEO and Co-Founder of WG2.

-## About Working Group Two (wgtwo)
+## About WG2

 WG2 has rebuilt the mobile core for simplicity, innovation, and efficiency – leveraging the web-scale playbook and operating models.
 Today, WG2’s innovation enables MVNO, MNO, and Private Network Operators a secure, scalable, and reliable telco connectivity backbone that scales across all G’s.